How can it be possible to trade time in football markets? It seems quite a far-fetched statement to make but it will make sense to you in a minute.

 Let me explain…

 Sports trading markets are unique compared to other financial markets as they all operate within a finite amount of time.
 For instance, a football market is opened a few days before the event.
 Once the event is in play, there are roughly 90 minutes before the market is closed forever.
-This is radically different to a foreign exchange market for example that is open 24 hours a day, 5 days a week for as long as a currency exists.
+This is radically different from a foreign exchange market for example that is open 24 hours a day, 5 days a week for as long as a currency exists.

 There’s a lot that has to happen in the short space of time that a sports market is open.
 As the market end gets closer (e.g, the end of a football match), people scramble to find the best position as soon, as the market will be closed.